 As women, our hormones are often blamed when we get emotional or want chocolate.
 While this may not be true in every case, hormones do have an important impact on our physical and emotional health, including skin health.
 We all know that hormones changes and acne occur during puberty, but hormone imbalances can happen at any stage of life and for a number of reasons.
 For example, chronic stress, pregnancy, and illness can all affect hormone levels.

-Two specific hormones have been directly linked to acne.
+Two specific hormones have been strongly linked to acne.

 - Testosterone – excess testosterone in either females (as is the case in Polycystic Ovarian Syndrome, or PCOS) or males can increase sebum (oil) production